bbatsov/metaredux/_posts/2020-04-05-clojure-weekly.md

 they focus on everything important that happened recently and have a predictable cadence.

 Clojure has had several similar initiatives so far.
 First there was the Clojure Gazette[^1] by Eric Normand, then we got [The REPL](https://www.therepl.net/newsletters/) from Daniel Compton.
+While working on this article I also learned about [The Def Newsletter](http://defnewsletter.com), which I had somehow missed completely in the past.
+Unfortunately it seems it has been abandoned for a while now.

-In the past few years "The REPL" was my go to source for everything important that happened in the Clojure world, but unfortunately Daniel had a lot on his hands lately and "The REPL" lost some of its traction.
+In the past few years
+"The REPL" was my go to source for everything important that happened in the Clojure world, but unfortunately Daniel had a lot on his hands lately and "The REPL" lost some of its traction.
 Fortunately, a couple of weeks ago Aleksandar Simic (a.k.a. `@dotemacs`) launched [Clojure Weekly](https://mailchi.mp/4c649031c3a6/clojure-weekly-issue-4780441?e=95fbd2dda2),